 Here is a solitaire type environment for you to experiment with.
 Which targets can you reach?

 Can you fit the tangram pieces into the outline of this plaque design?

-Can you fit the tangram pieces into the outline of this goat and giraffe?
+Can you fit the tangram pieces into the outline of the rocket?